Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Shift: From “AI strategy is leadership’s job” to “AI fluency is everyone’s job.”

-Practice: Empower local champions, democratize access to tools, and celebrate grassroots innovation.
+Practice: Empower local champions, democratise access to tools, and celebrate grassroots innovation.

 Vation Ventures (2024) calls this “AI cultural diffusion” — the process by which innovation becomes embedded in everyday habits, not confined to strategy decks.

 Blind faith in AI creates risk.
-But so does total skepticism.
-Healthy AI cultures cultivate realistic trust — understanding what AI can do, what it can’t, and where human oversight remains vital. Übellacker (2025) calls this process sensemaking of AI limitations: teams learn to interpret AI’s fallibility as a natural part of collaboration.
+But so does total scepticism.
+Healthy AI cultures cultivate realistic trust — understanding what AI can do, what it cannot, and where human oversight remains vital. Übellacker (2025) calls this process the sensemaking of AI limitations: teams learn to interpret AI’s fallibility as a natural part of collaboration.

 Shift: From “AI is magic” to “AI is a partner that makes mistakes.”